Gilgo Beach Murders: Despite Rex Heuermann arrest, "no end in sight" for the investigation

 A worker at a Whole Foods reported Heuermann for pocketing clementines from a bowl intended for children.

-As the Grand Jury continues to hear evidence, CBS News has confirmed the FBI recovered a vehicle from a South Carolina property that matches Heuermann's SUV linked to the case.
+As the Grand Jury continues to hear evidence, CBS News has learned the FBI recovered a vehicle in South Carolina that matches Heuermann's SUV linked to the case, and now investigators are searching property in Chester County, South Carolina, which Heuermann owns with his brother.

-The sheriff revealed that two sex workers serving time at the jail had audio recordings Heuermann contacting them.
-They never answered his calls.
+"If you could catch the gate open, there's tarps.
+There's all kind of weird stuff.
+He's got, like I said, a deuce and a half military army vehicle in there or he did," said Steve Caston, a neighbor to Heuerman's brother.

+The suspected serial killer also owned a condo in Las Vegas, where police told CBS New York they're now reviewing unsolved cases to see if he has any involvement.

 for more features.